Jim Leyritz: Legal troubles

 On December 28, 2007, Leyritz was arrested in Broward County, Florida on suspicion of drunk driving and vehicular homicide after his car struck Freida Veitch's car.
-Veitch, who was not wearing a seat belt, ejected from the car and died at the scene.
+Veitch, who was not wearing a seat belt, was ejected from the car and died at the scene.
 Leyritz was released on US$11,000 bond and charged with two counts of drunk driving.
 Police collected two blood samples from Leyritz, the first 2½ hours after the crash and the second about an hour later.
 The first sample showed a blood-alcohol level of .14, and the second, .13, police said.
 Veitch had a blood-alcohol level of .18.
 Both Leyritz and Veitch were legally drunk at the time of the collision.

 Several days after the accident, it was revealed that Leyritz could face further charges because his driver license had been suspended in New York prior to the accident.
-On June 20, 2007, Leyritz had been ticketed outside Albany, New York for using a cell phone while driving.
+On June 20, 2007, Leyritz had been issued a ticket outside Albany, New York, for using a cell phone while driving.
 According to Leyritz's attorney, Leyritz's license "was not suspended in the state of Florida on the day of the accident, nor is it suspended today."

 On February 13, 2009, Leyritz was ordered back to jail as his bail was revoked following his apparent consumption of alcoholic beverages in violation of his bail conditions.
 A judge allowed him to return home on bail on February 23 after agreeing with Leyritz's attorney that his pretrial release conditions were unclear and that Leyritz had misunderstood them.

 On May 13, 2009, Leyritz was hospitalized in Florida.
 Reports on ESPN claimed Leyritz had threatened suicide, but Leyritz issued a statement later saying he was not suicidal but stressed out.
 Leyritz ran into trouble on May 14 when he attempted to start his car but the alcohol monitoring device on the car malfunctioned, leading to a false positive and triggering an automatic urine test for Leyritz.
 The test showed he had not consumed any alcohol, and a judge cleared him.

 On July 2, 2009, Leyritz was arrested for battery against his former wife; however, the charges were later dropped.

 In November 2010, Leyritz's trial for the December 2007 DUI crash was held.
-He was acquitted on the DUI manslaughter charge in less than 45 minutes, but was convicted—after 2 days of deliberations—on a misdemeanor charge of driving under the influence.
+He was acquitted on the DUI manslaughter charge in less than 45 minutes, but was convicted—after two days of deliberations—on a misdemeanor charge of driving under the influence.
 He was subsequently sentenced to one year's probation and a $500 fine.
 In May 2010, Leyritz's insurance company settled a civil lawsuit for the accident, paying $350,000 to the other driver's family.